Benchmarking Differentially Private Tabular Data Synthesis: Abstract

 \section{Abstract}

 Differentially private (DP) tabular data synthesis generates artificial data that preserves the statistical properties of private data while safeguarding individual privacy.
-The emergence of diverse algorithms in recent years has introduced challenges in practical applications, such as inconsistent data processing methods, lack of in-depth algorithm analysis, and incomplete comparisons due to overlapping development timelines.
+The emergence of diverse algorithms in recent years has introduced challenges in practical applications, such as inconsistent data processing methods, the lack of in-depth algorithm analysis, and incomplete comparisons due to overlapping development timelines.
 These factors create significant obstacles to selecting appropriate algorithms.

 In this paper, we address these challenges by proposing a benchmark for evaluating tabular data synthesis methods.
 We present a unified evaluation framework that integrates data preprocessing, feature selection, and synthesis modules, facilitating fair and comprehensive comparisons.
 Our evaluation reveals that a significant utility-efficiency trade-off exists among current state-of-the-art methods.
-Some statistical methods are superior in synthesis utility, but their efficiency is not as good as most machine learning-based methods.
+Some statistical methods are superior in synthesis utility, but their efficiency is not as good as most deep learning-based methods.
 Furthermore, we conduct an in-depth analysis of each module with experimental validation, offering theoretical insights into the strengths and limitations of different strategies.
+Our code is open-sourced via the link.\footnote{\url{https://github.com/KaiChen9909/tab_bench}}